 - There are more than 2,000 species of jellyfish.
 All these jellyfish produce venom, but only a few are dangerous to humans.
 (Source)

 - Jack jumper ants have the lowest possible number of chromosomes among multicellular animals.
 Their chromosome number is 2n = 2.
 (Source)

 - Olm, a blind cave salamander, can remain alive for 12 years or more without eating anything.
 (Source)

 - Several animals lack color vision and can only see in black and white.
-This Monochromatic vision is present in animals like bats, raccoons, seals, sea lions, walruses, dolphins, whales, a few fish, etc. Humans and most other primates are trichromats that can see color vision.
+This Monochromatic vision is present in animals like bats, raccoons, seals, sea lions, walruses, dolphins, whales, a few fish, etc. Humans and most other primates are trichromats that can see the color vision.
 Cats, dogs, and a few other animals are dichromatic with limited color vision.
 (Source)

 - Just a few animals can see UV light.
 These include: butterflies, reindeer, bees, a few species of birds, etc. (Source)

 - Few animals can see infrared light.
 These include snakes, fish, frogs, and blood-sucking insects.
 (Source)